divyanshi-15/Android-Study-Jams/README.md

 # Android Study Jam

+Problem Statement :
+Now-a-days everything has went online.
+People face problem in remembering their activities in their day to day life.
+Technology plays a vital role in day-to-day life activities which in turns made a great changes in many work fields and out of them Mobile Application is one of major developments.
+Mobile Application can be used effectively for this job as they are widely used and are known for easy access.

+Proposed Solution:

+This project proposed a "Notes App" to keep notes of your important things.
 🗒️ Notes app is used for making short text notes,📝 updating when you need them, and ❌trashing when you are done.
 It can be used for various functions as you can add your to-do list in this app, some important notes for future reference, etc. The app is very useful in some cases like